luismesas/js-capacity-test/README.md

 # Javascript Capacity Test

-This is an application designed to test and prove a javascript developer capacities.
+This is an application designed to test and prove a javascript developer capabilities.

 Use node.js to launch a local server.
 The application has several bugs in javascript code.